 Like this recipe?
 Try these other sides to round out your holiday meal!

-Fresh Green Bean Casserole for Four with Homemade Mushroom Soup
+Small Batch Green Bean Casserole with Homemade Mushroom Soup

 - 1.5 qt casserole dish